AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/state.md

 > The term "accrued substate" is borrowed from the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper).

-**Accrued substate** contains information that is accrued throughout transaction execution to be "acted upon immediately following the transaction."
-These are append-only arrays containing state that is not relevant to other calls.
-Similar to world state, if a contract call returns normally, its substate is appended to its calling context, but if it reverts its substate is rejected by its caller.

 **Accrued substate** is accrued throughout a context's execution, but updates to it are strictly never relevant to subsequent instructions, contract calls, or transactions.
 An execution context is always initialized with empty accrued substate, and instructions can append to its vectors which are _append-only_.
 If a contract call's execution succeeds, its accrued substate is appended to the caller's.
 If a contract's execution reverts, its accrued substate is ignored.
 There is no accrued substate "trace" that includes entries from reverted contexts.

 #### _AccruedSubstate_